Vincent-Zhenhao-ZHAO/Vincent-Zhenhao-ZHAO/README.md

 ## About Me

 - 👋 Hi, I’m Vincent
-- 🔭 I have finished a VR project with IBM
+- 🔭 I have finished a VR project with IBM, and 3-months internship with Allianz Technology
 - 📖 I'm currently studying Computer Science in third year at Durham University
 - 👀 What excites me most is Data Science and Data Analysis, Software Engineering, Web development, Game Engineering and solving code challenges
 - 🖥 I have experience in Python, C#, Unity and Blender, MySQL, Panda, Node.js, Express and JavaScript